screwdriver-cd/scm-router/README.md

 ### Interface

 It will initialize any routers specified in the [default.yaml](https://github.com/screwdriver-cd/screwdriver/blob/master/config/default.yaml#L123-L156) under the `scm` and `scms` keyword.
-At least one of `scm` and `scms` is necessarily required.
+At least one of `scm` and `scms` is required.

 **Example scm yaml section:**
 ```